catherinelee95/ErrorProneExtension/MyBugChecker/README.md

 ### Option 2: Using catherinelee95/error-prone

-This fork already includes the the changes discussed in the previous section.
+This fork already includes the changes discussed in the previous section.
 To use our bug checker, simply clone the repo and checkout Post-Inc-Dec-Checker.